CDL55-26/ECE350-Processor/proc-toolchain-student/README.md

 * `FILT_ASM`: Enables filtering of the `test_files/assembly_files` directory.
 If set to `True`, only files listed in the `active_{ACTIVE_FILE}.txt` file are tested.
 * `ACTIVE_FILE`: The file containing the assembly files you want to test against.
 These files can be found in `test_files/assembly_files`.
 By defalt, there are three premade options for each of the Gradescope checkpoints: `baby`, `hazardous`, and `final`.
 * `ASM_COMP`: If set to `ALWAYS`, the assembler will always be run.
 If set to `NEVER`, the assembler will never be run.
 If set to `AUTO`, the assembler will only be run if detects any changes to the active assembly files.
 * `MODE`: The mode of the assembler.
-This can either be `MIPS` for the standard processor or `LAB9` for the modified lab9 processor.
+This can either be `MIPS` for the standard processor or `LAB` for the modified lab processor.

 ### Processor
 * `EN_VERILOG_CHECK`: If set to `True`, the banned Verilog checker will be run.
 Please note that this checker may produce false positives and false negatives.
 Your final Gradescope submission will be checked manually for banned Verilog constructs.
 Refer to the Checkpoint 4: Processor document for the full list of banned Verilog constructs.